 You love BC Highway Cams and so do we.

-Our network of more than 925 webcam views of BC highways works exceptionally well to keep you in the know before you go.
+Our network of 496 cameras delivering 1,013 views of current keep you in the know before you go.
 We monitor our systems around the clock to make sure they are working to provide you with a current snapshot of highway conditions across the province.
 But, like most complex systems, it can sometimes run into technical difficulties.
 For instance, when Old Man Winter makes his appearance across the province in the fall, we know that it’s time to make the shift into winter.
 Did you know that some of our BC Highway Cams have to make the shift into winter too?
 It’s true.

 Many of our cams are close to cell service, making it easy for them to transmit data in all kinds of weather; however, some of our more remote cams don’t have cell service close by and rely on satellite or radio communications to send their images to the BC Highway Cams site.
 Unfortunately, when winter first rears its head, some of those satellite and radio cams can go down.